geshan/geshan.github.com/posts/2021-07-29-rabbitmq-docker-nodejs.md

 > In a more real-life application, the messages may be produced by a different service potentially written in a different language like PHP or Python.
 The message can be consumed by another service written in Node.js or GoLang.

 As long as the messages are passed on using a standard notation like JSON, they should be easily produced and processed by the respective consumer.
+You can also try out [PostgreSQL with Docker](/blog/2021/12/docker-postgres/) for a relational DBMS.
 I hope this guide was useful to scratch the surface of RabbitMQ with Docker and publishing and consuming RabbitMQ messages with Node.js.
 Happy async processing!